x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mailtips/mailtips.md

 - Custom MailTips are limited to 175 characters.

-- While Exchange 2010 would populate MailTips in their entirety, Exchange 2013 and later will only display up to 1000 characters.
+- While older versions of Exchange Server would populate MailTips in their entirety, Exchange Online will only display up to 1000 characters.

 - If the sender starts composing a message and leaves it open for an extended period of time, the Automatic Replies and Mailbox Full MailTips are evaluated every two hours.